turi-mate/deepbirding/README.md

 - Feeding audio datas to CNN: https://www.mdpi.com/2076-3417/11/13/5796?fbclid=IwAR2IWzKZQIj5DcqTbg4VubWJs8CSr0RKhLYVCPOj95zc9-YkkW0WgR8iKsQ
 - Converting audio files to Mel Spectograms: https://towardsdatascience.com/audio-deep-learning-made-simple-sound-classification-step-by-step-cebc936bbe5

+### How to run the pipeline:
+- To run the pipeline the `data_preprocessing.ipynb` for the dataset preprocessing, the `training.ipynb` for the dataloading and model training, and for the evaluation `evaluation.ipynb` Jupyter notebook should separately be run.

+### How to train the models:
+- To train the model we firstly need to make sure that we have the `filtered_metadata.csv` and the BirdCLEF2023 dataset in our root project folder.
+- After that we can run the `training.ipynb` Jupyter notebook to train our proposed custom model.

+### How to evaluate the models:
+- To evaluate the models

 ### Files and functions:
 - `data_preprocessing.ipynb` - in this Jupyter notebook file we are acquiring, preprocessing and visualizing the BirdCLEF 2023 competition dataset
 - `training.ipynb` - in this Jupyter notebook file we are preparing the dataset to fit the models that will be trained, we also made an initial training to check whether the dataset is well prepared